 waiver and send this to the CSB to be utilized to complete the review.

-Each quarter, the CSB shall complete the number of Support Coordinator Quality Reviews and provide data to DBHDS as outlined by the process.
+Each year, the CSB shall complete the number of Support Coordinator Quality Reviews and provide data to DBHDS as outlined by the process.

 DBHDS shall analyze the data submitted to determine the following elements are met: